thinkshout/thinkshout/blog/_posts/2018-06-26-welcome-2018-interns.md

 *I would troll the world cup and mess with the soccer ball by making it go different directions from where it was kicked.*

 **Favorite meme / gif reaction:**

 ![That way](/assets/images/blog/thatway.gif)
 {:.center}

+We're thrilled to have such talented and charismatic interns this summer.
+Keep track of their projects over the course of the summer by [signing up for our newsletter](https://thinkshout.com/)!